ryuparish/ryuparish/README.md

 <h1 align="center">Ryu Parish 龍</h1>
 <h3 align="center">An undergraduate ML+SE researcher at the University of Washington</h3>

-- 💼 I’m currently working **on my own project @ PLSE, previously @ H2lab
+- 💼 I’m currently working at @ PLSE, previously @ H2lab

 - 🤝 I’m looking to collaborate on **Machine Learning for Code related projects**